RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 ***list* list of data:** A list of drone data from each drone.
 The drone data can be a list, integer, float, etc. depending on what Drone function you are calling.
 For example, ``swarm.get_position_data()`` will return a list of each of the drones' position data, which are also lists. ``swarm.get_battery()`` will return a list of each of the drones' battery, which are integers.

 #### Example Code 1
 Place however many drones 2 feet away from each other.
 Run the program.
 Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
-Press Enter in the console to continue running synchronized flight.
+Press Enter in the console to continue running swarm program.

 All drones will take off, land, and disconnect.
 ```python